unm-historiography/2016-fall/new-historiography/outlines/David-Outline?.md

-Aside: I wrote mine, read other peoples, and am now having a existental crisis.
+Aside: I wrote mine, read other peoples, and am now having a existential crisis.
 Please forgive what follows.

 Historical Universality-of the act of creating histories which seek to be applicable to all peoples-is a persistant theme in many different writings.
 While not all authors directly attempt to create a universal history, nor is the concept dominant in all time periods, many authors and historiographical trends can still be related to the concept.